The Best Skincare for Menopause

 A woman’s skin loses 30% more collagen than men of the same age during the first five years of menopause.
 The decline is more gradual after those first five years.
 Every year, women lose about 2% of their collagen for the next 20 years after those first five.8 All this math simply means that the first five years are the most critical to keeping your hair, skin and nails strong.

 The good news is that just as you can keep your skin and nails hydrated, supporting your collagen levels for menopausal skin is also in your hands.

 What is Collagen?

 The lack of natural collagen during menopause causes your skin to become looser and less elastic.
 You may also see more wrinkles and creases where your skin was once smooth and supple.
 You may also experience brittle nails, peeling, splitting, or breakage, and your hair could also begin to thin and become dry.

 Think of collagen as the “glue” that holds your body together.
 In fact, the word collagen comes from the Greek word ‘kolla’ – meaning ‘glue’.
-It is the fibrous, structural protein found throughout your body that has many benefits to your skin, hair and nails.
+It is the fibrous, structural protein found throughout your body that has many benefits for your skin, hair, and nails.

 Type I Collagen & Your Skin